Big wins on privacy & vouchers; plus millionaires tax is dead

 Key bill we are supporting

-Prohibit federal vouchers - SB 3966 This bill will prohibit Illinois' participation in the new federal voucher program created under HR 1, the One Big Beautiful Bill Act.
+Prohibit federal vouchers - SB 3966 [Fact Sheet] This bill will prohibit Illinois' from participating in the harmful new federal school voucher program created by Congress and set to begin on January 1, 2027.

 Other bills we support

-LSC Community Democracy - SB 3729 This bill will change Appointed Local School Councils, which only have an advisory role, to fully empowered LSCs with binding decision-making powers.
+LSC Community Democracy - SB 3729 [Fact Sheet] This bill will change 18 Appointed Local School Councils, which only have an advisory role, into fully empowered LSCs with binding decision-making powers.

 Biometric Information in Schools - SB 1239 This bill would substantially strengthen the existing school code's restrictions on the collection of biometric information in schools, including prohibiting districts from purchasing or otherwise acquiring biometric systems to use on students and also prohibiting any collection or storage of biometric information or entering into agreements with contractors to do the same.
 Biometric data that schools previously held will be destroyed.